lemontoe/PiPEnv/README.md

 ## How to use PiPEnv

 **Should be straight forward enough.
 Even a monkey could figure it out.**

+**NOTE:** (For PiPEnv_Typable) The only python path you should be using is *Python310, Python312, etc.*

+- PiPEnv_Selectable.bat
+  1. Open
+  2. Select Python Path
+  3. Magic
+- PiPEnv_Typable
-1. Open PiPEnv.bat
+  1. Open
-2. Provide your installed python path
+  2. Type/Paste Python Path
   3. Magic

 ## Why does PiPEnv even exist?